potchy/wslarr/README.md

 # wslarr

-A Docker Compose template of Servarr apps tailored for use in Windows.
+Docker Compose template of Servarr apps tailored for use in Windows.